 The Tyranny of the 'WHAT!?!??'

-The Tyranny of the What sets in when the purpose and core values and identity of the organization (the 'Who') takes a back seat to the busy work of the organization (the 'What').
+The Tyranny of the What sets in when the purpose, core values, healthy culture, and identity of the organization (the 'Who') takes a back seat to the busy work of the organization (the 'What').

-When this happens, team culture, cohesiveness, health, productivity, and momentum quickly fades and is replaced by dysfunction, distrust, and silos.
-Ultimately, the team becomes more busy but less effective.
+When this happens, team cohesiveness, productivity, and momentum quickly fades and is replaced by dysfunction, distrust, and silos.
+Ultimately, the team remains busy but becomes less effective.

 "When the 'Who' gets depleted, the 'What' gets distorted!"